 Ultra-Deepwater Floaters.
 Revenue generated by our ultra-deepwater floaters increased \$61.2 million during 2012, compared to 2011, primarily due to higher average daily revenue earned by our ultra-deepwater fleet (\$29.9 million) and 88 incremental revenue earning days (\$30.4 million).
 Average daily revenue earned increased primarily due to higher dayrates earned by the Ocean Monarch operating offshore Vietnam and Indonesia during 2012, compared to the average dayrate earned by the rig operating in the GOM during 2011.
-Total revenue earning days increased during 2012 primarily due to the inclusion of 155 incremental revenue earnings days for the Ocean Monarch, compared to 2011 when the rig incurred downtime associated with a force majeure assertion by a customer that was ultimately settled in April 2011 and mobilization of the rig to Vietnam.
+Total revenue earning days increased during 2012 primarily due to the inclusion of 155 incremental revenue earnings days for the Ocean Monarch, compared to 2011 when the rig incurred downtime associated with a force majeure assertion and subsequent mobilization of the rig to Vietnam.
 The increase in aggregate revenue earning days during 2012 was partially offset by downtime associated with scheduled surveys and shipyard projects, as well as unscheduled downtime for repairs for other rigs in our ultra-deepwater fleet.

 Contract drilling expense in 2012 for our ultra-deepwater fleet included \$26.3 million in incremental costs for the Ocean Monarch, which experienced a higher cost structure operating internationally for the full year, as well as costs associated with its 2012 shipyard survey, compared to 2011, when the rig was located in the GOM for a portion of the year.
 In addition, contract drilling expense for our other ultra-deepwater floaters increased compared to 2011, reflecting higher costs relating to personnel (\$28.8 million), inspections (\$3.9 million), freight, customs and duties (\$3.3 million) and shorebase support (\$5.5 million), as well as losses on foreign currency hedges (\$3.8 million), partially offset by lower costs incurred for maintenance and repairs (\$13.0 million) and amortized mobilization expense (\$7.5 million).
-Many of these costs are difficult to predict by their nature and vary based on the local laws and practices in the international locations in which our ultra-deepwater floaters operate.